 Member, NASAD Commission on Accreditation

-Christine Havice earned Doctor of Philosophy and Master of Arts degrees in the History of Art from Pennsylvania State University, and a Bachelor of Fine Arts in Comparative Arts from Ohio University.
+Professor Sullivan earned an Master of Fine Arts in Sculpture from California State University, Long Beach and a Bachelor of Arts in Philosophy at Yale University.

 Updated January 2019